Fitness and survival are by nature estimates of past performance.

 The MC1R gene, which some of us carry, is important for the red hair trait.
 Is red hair a mutation, an adaptation, a variant, or none of the above?
 If the MC1R existed in our ancient relatives that are now extinct, such as the Neanderthals, then it cannot be considered a mutation in modern humans since it happened before humans existed.
 As it turns out, the Neanderthals had the MC1R red hair genes, thus the MC1R variant is part of our human baseline (3).
-Red hair does not come from MC1R gene alone but the variants of 1994 genes participate in the creation of red hair (4).
+Red hair does not come from the MC1R gene alone but the variants of 1994 genes participate in the creation of red hair (4).
 The importance of this is the length of time that passed between the first appearance (as far as we know) of the variation of this gene and the number of variances it takes to create red hair.
 That is because older traits that have been with our ancient relatives, and are still with us today, have very few variances; they are stable.

 The question then is as follows: was the MC1R a prehistoric mutation some of us still carry?
-If so, its definition as mutation in modern human genetics is incorrect.
+If so, its definition of mutation in modern human genetics is incorrect.
 MC1R existed before modern humans, and therefore it is not a mutation but a baseline trait.
 Those who don’t have the MC1R gene are perhaps the ones who mutated, adapted, or changed.
 Red hair is still found today, but no medical authority suggests that we should medicate against red hair.

 “is striking that there are only 35 nonsynonymous variants in our entire list of candidates.
 Based on the genomic coverage of the 1000G data, we estimate that there are no more than 38 candidate causal nonsynonymous SNPs in the 412 candidate selected regions we analyzed… These data suggest that only a minority of recent adaptations are due to amino-acid changes and that regulatory changes are likely to play a dominant role in recent human evolution.”
 (5)